What is the history of liquid Marseille soap?

 The revival of liquid Marseille soap in the modern era

-In the midst of economic turmoil and the challenges posed by increased competition, Marseille soap has risen from the ashes in a more fluid form adapted to contemporary trends.
-This revival has been based on a return to our roots, emphasizing the principles ofauthenticity andexcellence that have made Marseilles' know-how world-renowned.
+In the midst of economic turmoil and the challenges posed by increased competition, Marseille soap has risen from the ashes in a more fluid form, adapted to contemporary trends.
+This revival has been based on a return to our roots, highlighting the principles ofauthenticity andexcellence that have made Marseilles' know-how world-renowned.
 The master soap-makers have revisited their ancestral recipes to offer a liquid Marseille soap that meets the demands of a clientele attentive to quality and concerned about environmental impact.
 This product now combines historical heritage and innovation, testifying to a know-how that endures while embracing today's ecological imperatives.

 Liquid Marseille soap today